hsldymq/shutdownKeeper/README.md

 ---

-This module aims to help you better control your program's shutdown process.
+This package is designed to help you better control your program's shutdown process.

-It offers a simple way to perform a graceful shutdown by notifying subroutines with shutdown signals, allowing them to complete their work.
+Its main goal is to provide you with a simple way to gracefully shut down your program.

 ## Installation